ThomasCarroll/htqc/r_course/introToR_Session1.md

 ```
 [1] 8
 ```
-Vectors(4/13) - Indexing
+Vectors(4/15) - Indexing
 ========================================================

-indices can be used to extract values from a multiple positions within a vector.
+Indices can be used to extract values from multiple positions within a vector.

 ```r